Anisotropic Regularity of the Free-Boundary Problem in Compressible Ideal Magnetohydrodynamics: Strategy of the proof

 \begin{rmk} Note that $\p_t$ and $\bp$ are both tangential derivatives while $\pa Q$ always contains a normal derivative.
-Such substitution actually makes the order of the derivatives lower with the help of the anisotropy of $H_*^m$. \end{rmk}Since $\lee I-I'\ree=7$, we have
+Such substitution actually makes the order of the derivatives lower with the help of the anisotropy of $H_*^m$. \end{rmk}